ianleon/Blog/episodes/ep2.md

 // ...
 ```

 The `AVMakeRect` function saves us from writing geometry code to deal with ratios, orientations, and resolutions.
+[Check it out](https://developer.apple.com/documentation/avfoundation/1390116-avmakerect)

 All we have to do now is create a couple basic transforms.